The Shoppes at Parma: Decline and closure

 On July 6, 2011, the Parmatown's lender filed for receivership due to loan service default from RMS Enterprises, a venture formed by the founding Ratner, Miller, and Shafran families of Forest City Enterprises Inc.

 On January 4, 2012, Macy's announced the Parmatown store would close in early 2012.
 The demolition of the store began on January 29, 2014.

 On March 26, 2013, Parmatown's new owner, Phillips Edison & Co., announced that the soon-to-be-renovated Parmatown would have a new name: "The Shoppes at Parma".
 The reconstruction/renovation of the shopping center began during the summer of 2013.
 In 2014, Dick's Sporting Goods announced that in order for the 2017 mall replacement project to work, they would relocate their Parmatown store to the former Macy's spot.
 The original space was closed and demolition started in July 2015.

 On August 13, 2018, it was announced that Burlington would be filling the space left by the bankrupt Gordman's.

 On June 29, 2018, Old Navy announced they would open a store between the A.C.
 Moore Arts & Crafts, and the JCPenney's Ridgewood Drive entrance.

 In early 2020, Ace Hardware opened a store in the former A.C.
 Moore space.

 On June 4, 2020, it was announced that JCPenney would be permanently closing their doors at The Shoppes at Parma becoming the last of the former longstanding anchors of the center to leave.
 Shoppers World opened in the former JCPenney opened on Friday, November 26, 2021.

-On March 5, 2025 Shoppers World closed its Shoppes of Parma location.
+On March 5, 2025, Shoppers World closed its Shoppes of Parma location.
 The fate of the building remains unclear.
-From cleveland.com and Allied Development Vice President David Mott said:

-“It’s something we just have to deal with and make the best decision for The Shoppes.

-“We’re going to look at other concepts besides retail to fill that space, and hopefully we can find something that adds value to the community.”

-On the table is possibly dividing up the existing building to house multiple businesses or even demolishing the structure for a rebuild to accommodate a new tenant’s needs.

-“If we can bring a national tenant, a new national name, to the marketplace, we would definitely consider tearing that down and rebuilding something that was more convenient for them,” he said.

-“So we’re exploring all scenarios.
-Time will tell if anybody is interested.”